bjorns/mock-idp/README.md

 ## Prerequisites

-Mock-idp requires python 3.6 and pip
+Mock-idp requires python 3.9 and pip or docker

 ## Installation